What Is the Tristan Chord?

 The fact that some of the notes can be interpreted as appoggiaturas is crucial to understanding the Tristan chord — and the crux of the analysis debate.
 An embellishing note, or one that comes before a pitch that is more important to the melody, is known as an appoggiatura.
 In other words, some chord notes may be left out of the analysis, resulting in a significant change in how the chord functions.

-Despite the fact that there are numerous interpretations of the Tristan chord, Wagner chose one Czech professor K. Mayrberger, who analyzed the chord on the second degree (II) and treated the G# as an appoggiatura.
+Despite the fact that there are numerous interpretations of the Tristan chord, Wagner chose one by Czech professor K. Mayrberger, who analyzed the chord on the second degree (II) and treated the G# as an appoggiatura.
 This chord was split in Mayrberger’s opinion.
 The F seemed to correspond to the key of A minor, while the D# seemed to correspond to the key of E minor.

-Many theorists saw the chord’s duality, as seen Mayrberger, as foreshadowing the abandonment of traditional harmony in favor of approaches such as polytonality.
+Many theorists saw the chord’s duality, as seen by Mayrberger, as foreshadowing the abandonment of traditional harmony in favor of approaches such as polytonality.
 Polytonality refers to a composer’s use of multiple keys at the same time.
 Musicians hailed the Tristan chord as the pinnacle of contemporary harmony, but it is actually found in a lot of tonal music, including Ludwig Von Beethoven’s, Johann Sebastian Bach’s, and Wolfgang Amadeus Mozart’s.
 As a result, modern theorists frequently see the chord as Wagner’s contemporary adaptation of harmony.

-The Tristan chord is so well-known that it has been parodied or borrowed many composers, despite the fact that it appears in a few different spellings.
+The Tristan chord is so well-known that it has been parodied or borrowed by many composers, despite the fact that it appears in a few different spellings.
 Some of these parodies and borrowings are deliberate homages to Wagner, while others aren’t.
 This is significant because, in most cases, it is melody that is borrowed.
-The specific sound created harmonic intervals is what composers latch on to and purposefully replicate within various genres with the Tristan chord.
+The specific sound created by harmonic intervals is what composers latch on to and purposefully replicate within various genres with the Tristan chord.